samgovier/front-end-dev/epchtmlcss/html.md

 __Element Types__
 ---

-*Block Elements* - items that are followed by a line break, may contain text, other block elements, inline elements.
+*Block Elements* - items that are followed by a line break.
+May contain text, other block elements, inline elements.
 Most are containers for other elements.
 This includes: `p, h1, h2, ol, ul, blockquote, table, div`

-*Inline Elements* - exist inline with text, must be contained in a block element, may only contain text or other inline elements.
+*Inline Elements* - exist inline with text, must be contained in a block element.
+May only contain text or other inline elements.
 No implied line breaks before or after.
 Includes: `br, em, strong, a, img, span`

 Block Element Examples
 ---